 In the course of preparing financial statements, management necessarily makes judgements and estimates that can have a significant impact on the financial statements.
-The most critical of these relate to taxation, impairment of loans receivable and assessment of fair value.
+The most critical of these relate to impairment of financial assets at amortised cost and assessment of fair value.
 The use of inaccurate assumptions in assessments made for any of these estimates could result in a significant impact on financial results.